async-library/react-async/README.md

 > Versions 1.x and 2.x of `react-async` on npm are from a different project abandoned years ago.
 The original author was
 > kind enough to transfer ownership so the `react-async` package name could be repurposed.
 The first version of
-> `<Async>` is v3.0.0.
+> React Async is v3.0.0.

 ## Rationale

-`<Async>` is different in that it tries to resolve data as close as possible to where it will be used, while using a declarative syntax, using just JSX and native promises.
+React Async is different in that it tries to resolve data as close as possible to where it will be used, while using a declarative syntax, using just JSX and native promises.
 This is in contrast to systems like Redux where you would configure any data fetching or updates on a higher (application global) level, using a special construct (actions/reducers).

-`<Async>` works really well even in larger applications with multiple or nested data dependencies.
+React Async works really well even in larger applications with multiple or nested data dependencies.
 It encourages loading data on-demand and in parallel at component level instead of in bulk at the route / page level.
 It's entirely decoupled from your routes, so it works well in complex applications that have a dynamic routing model or don't use routes at all.

-`<Async>` is promise-based, so you can resolve anything you want, not just `fetch` requests.
+React Async is promise-based, so you can resolve anything you want, not just `fetch` requests.

 ## Install